deadpixi/mtm/README.rst

 Introduction
 ============

-mtm is the Micro Terminal Multiplexer, a terminal multiplexor in 550 lines (or 1050 lines if you count `tmt.c`_, the terminal emulator component that is available separately).
+mtm is the Micro Terminal Multiplexer, a terminal multiplexer in 550 lines (or 1050 lines if you count `tmt.c`_, the terminal emulator component that is available separately).